ENCCS/julia-for-hpc/content/performant-code.rst

       using ProfileView
       @profview lap2d!(u, unew)

       # if you get a warning like "both ProfileView and VSCodeServer export '@profview'",
-      # you can use the following expression:
+      # you can use the following expression in VS Code:
       # VSCodeServer.@profview lap2d!(u, unew)

    We can also look at the same information in a flamegraph by clicking the little fire